Best General Liability Insurance Companies for Small Businesses in Michigan

 3.98

 For our Michigan general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries within the state.
-Our analysis focuses on 1-to-4-person businesses, which represent nearly half of Michigan's small businesses, while weighting results to ensure broader industry and location representation across Detroit, Grand Rapids, Lansing, Ann Arbor and smaller markets throughout the state.
+Our analysis focuses on one-to-four-person businesses, which represent nearly half of Michigan's small businesses, while weighting results to ensure broader industry and location representation across Detroit, Grand Rapids, Lansing, Ann Arbor and smaller markets throughout the state.

 95%